drivfe/pypcpp/README.md

 * Some info (such as price/gb for HDD/SSDs) are omitted because they are too long to fit the command line interface.
 * To know what to pass to the --sort argument, check the table header on pcpartpicker.com
 	* Go to: http://pcpartpicker.com/parts/power-supply/
-	* Say you want to sort by watts, you use --sort=watts
+	* Say you want to sort by watts, you use --sort=watts or --sort=modular to sort by the 'modular' column
+		* If the header has a space in it, remove it. (e.g. core clock -> coreclock)
 * Python 3.x